 Arguments for a protected port 52 miles upstream from Galveston’s exposed position took on greater urgency.
 With the discovery of oil at Spindletop in 1901 and crops such as rice beginning to rival cotton exports, the growth of Texas commerce was accelerating and Houston’s lack of a deep-water ship channel denied it the means to handle newer and larger vessels to support that commerce.

 Tom Ball proposed a revolutionary concept.
 He suggested that Houston and the federal government share the cost of dredging a deep-water channel to Houston.
 The Congressional Rivers and Harbors Committee voted unanimously to accept the idea, which became known as the Houston Plan – and a nearby Texas city, Tomball, later was named after the congressman.

 In 1911, a campaign was launched to persuade voters to approve $1.25 million in bonds to pay for the local share to dredge the waterway.
-Voters approved the measure by a margin of 16 to one, and with it the formation of the Harris County Houston Ship Channel Navigation District (today’s Port of Houston Authority) to issue those bonds.
+Voters approved the measure by a margin of 16 to one, and with it the formation of the Harris County Houston Ship Channel Navigation District (today’s Port Houston) to issue those bonds.

 Despite voter enthusiasm, the bonds still had to be sold.
 Such financial instruments were little known by prospective buyers, and the banks and brokers were not interested because of the small commissions they could earn.

 Enter Jesse H. Jones, who would be a major force in the future of Houston and the port, who took it upon himself to ask each Houston bank to accept the bonds.
 In just 24 hours, he persuaded each to buy its share.
 It was an investment that has paid off many times over for the city, state and nation.